2021 Toyota Sienna Wheelchair Vans Available Only as Gas/Electric Hybrids Beginning 2021 Model Year

 Reversing Paralysis with a Restorative Gel?

 This innovative project is now gaining international recognition.
-Its initial successes were reported recently at several renowned scientific congresses, including the World Federation of Neurological Societies and the European Neurological Society.
-And the therapy, already tested in animal models, is only a few years away from clinical use, says Dr. Rochkind.
+Its initial successes were recently reported at several renowned scientific congresses, including the World Federation of Neurological Societies and the European Neurological Society.
+The therapy, already tested in animal models, is only a few years away from clinical use, says Dr. Rochkind.

 Like healing in the womb

 A nerve is like an electrical cable.
-When severed or otherwise damaged, power can no longer be transferred and the cable loses its functionality.
-Similarly, a damaged nerve loses the ability to transfer signals for movement and feeling through the nervous system.
+When severed or otherwise damaged, power can no longer be transferred, and the cable loses functionality.
+Similarly, an injured nerve loses the ability to transfer signals for movement and feeling through the nervous system.

-But Dr. Rochkind and Prof. Nevo found a way to breach the gap.
+However, Dr. Rochkind and Prof. Nevo found a way to bridge the gap.
 In their method, two severed ends of a damaged nerve are reconnected by implanting a soft, biodegradable tube, which serves as a bridge to help the nerve ends connect.
-The innovative gel which lines the inside of the tube nurtures nerve fibers’ growth, encouraging the nerve to reconnect the severed ends through the tube, even in cases with massive nerve damage, Dr. Rochkind says.
+The innovative gel that lines the inside of the tube nurtures nerve fibers’ growth, encouraging the nerve to reconnect the severed ends through the tube, even in cases with massive nerve damage, Dr. Rochkind says.

 Keeping cells safe for transplant

-The implant has already been tested in animal models, and the gel by itself can be used as a stand-alone product, acting as an aid to cell therapy.
+The implant has already been tested in animal models, and the gel by itself can be used as a stand-alone product, aiding cell therapy.
 GRG is not only able to preserve cells, it can support their survival while being used for therapy and transplantation, says Dr. Rochkind.
-When grown in the gel, cells show excellent development, as well as intensive fiber growth.
-This could have implications for the treatment of diseases such as Parkinson’s, for which researchers are actively exploring cell therapy as a potential solution.
+When grown in the gel, cells show excellent development and intensive fiber growth.
+This could have implications for treating diseases such as Parkinson’s, for which researchers are actively exploring cell therapy as a potential solution.

 Source: American Friends of Tel Aviv University